ignacio108/bgp-frr-security/README.md

 ## Description

--The scenary if composed of various AS.
+- The scenary if composed of various AS.
 The AS 100 is confederation of the AS with private numeration.

-- TODO ECMP is implemented in the AS 64512 and AS 64516 towards AS 200
+- ECMP is implemented in the AS 64512 and AS 64516 towards AS 200

 ### IGP of the Autonomous Systems
 Hosts: